Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: Estimates for the largest eigenvalue in terms of the number of joint neighbors

 \begin{Thm} We have the following estimates for $\lambda_{N-1}$:\begin{itemize}\item[$(i)$] If $E(G)\subseteq E(G[2])$ then \item[$(ii)$]If $E(G[2])\subseteq E(G)$ then

-\end{itemize} \end{Thm} \begin{proof}On the one hand, we observe that if $E(G)\subseteq E(G[2])$ then for every pair of neighboring vertices $x\sim y$ in $G$ On the other hand if $E(G[2])\subseteq E(G)$ then for every pair of neighboring vertices $x\sim y$ in $G(2)$ we have
+\end{itemize} \end{Thm} \begin{proof}On the one hand, we observe that if $E(G)\subseteq E(G[2])$, then for every pair of neighboring vertices $x\sim y$ in $G$ On the other hand if $E(G[2])\subseteq E(G)$ then for every pair of neighboring vertices $x\sim y$ in $G(2)$ we have

-Substituting the inequalities (\ref{64}) and (\ref{63}) in equation (\ref{highest2}) completes the proof. \end{proof} Interestingly, Theorem \ref{65} $(i)$ yields an alternative proof of Theorem \ref{T2} in the case of unweighted regular graphs.
-Since Theorem \ref{T2} trivially holds if $k\leq 0$ we only have to consider the case when $k>0$ is a lower curvature bound.
+Substituting the inequalities (\ref{64}) and (\ref{63}) in equation (\ref{highest2}) completes the proof. \end{proof} For unweighted regular graphs, Theorem \ref{65} $(i)$ improves the estimate $\lambda_{N-1}\leq 2-k$.
+Since $\lambda_{N-1}\leq 2-k$ trivially holds if $k\leq 0$ we only consider the case when $k>0$ is a lower curvature bound.
 The discussion after Lemma \ref{L2} shows that $k>0$ implies that $E(G)\subseteq E(G[2])$ and hence we can apply Theorem \ref{65} (i) in this case.
-From Theorem \ref{T7} it follows that for an unweighted graph for all pairs or neighboring vertices $x,y$.
-In the case of an $d$-regular graph $G$ this implies that a lower bound $k$ for the Ollivier-Ricci curvature must satisfy, Hence for an unweighted $d$-regular graph Theorem \ref{65} implies We consider the following example. \begin{Ex} Let's revisit the complete unweighted graph $\mathcal{K}_N$.
-For the complete graph we have $E(\mathcal{K}_N)\subseteq E(\mathcal{K}_N[2])$.
-We have $\tilde{\sharp}_1= N-2$ and $\max_xd_x = N-1$.
-Thus, Theorem \ref{65} $(i)$ yields i.~e.~the estimate from above is sharp for complete graphs.
-Now we consider the unweighted complete graph on $N$ vertices with $N$ loops ${\mathcal K}_N^{\mathrm{lazy}}$.
-We have $E({\mathcal K}_N^{\mathrm{lazy}}[2]) = E({\mathcal K}_N^{\mathrm{lazy}})$.
-Furthermore, we have $\tilde{\sharp}_2=N$ and $\min_xd_x = N$.
-Thus, Theorem \ref{65} $(ii)$ yields i.~e.~the estimate from below is sharp for complete graphs with loops. \end{Ex}
+From Theorem \ref{T7} it follows that for an unweighted graph for all pairs of neighboring vertices $x,y$.
+In the case of a $d$-regular graph $G$ this implies that a lower bound $k$ for the Ollivier-Ricci curvature must satisfy Hence for an unweighted $d$-regular graph Theorem \ref{65} implies